- Essentials

 spec:

-This feature requires a running Cluster Agent.
-Once that is running make the following changes to the Cluster Agent Deployment:
+Once your Cluster Agent is running, make the following changes to the Cluster Agent deployment:

 DD_EXTRA_CONFIG_PROVIDERS="clusterchecks"